hrcraddock/plants/opiumpoppy/README.md

 <param ve-entity eid="Q81225" title="Morphine">
 <param ve-entity eid="Q152051" title="Bayer">
 <param ve-entity eid="Q751398" title="International Opium Convention">
-<param ve-image
-       url="EBC_apparatus.jpg"
-       label="Apparatus for Opium Smoking, from RBG, Kew's Economic Botany Collection" description="Consists of a tray, knife, scrapers, and pots." license="Image used with permission of the Board of Trustees of the Royal Botanic Gardens, Kew" fit="contain">

 ## The Cursed Flower in Colombia